 Is Dark Chocolate a Laxative?

-Besides having overall benefits for your health, dark chocolate is known for its laxative attributes, so people who suffer from constipation now have yet another incentive to include a square or two of good dark chocolate in their diet on a daily basis.
+Aside from its overall health benefits, dark chocolate is also known for its laxative properties.
+Constipation sufferers now have yet another reason to include a square or two of high-quality dark chocolate in their diet on a daily basis.

 Can Chocolate Keep You Up at Night?